tomcsojn/geograpy3/README.md

-This entire repo is still under development and currently has little working functionality.
-This message will be removed when it is working.
+<b>This entire repo is still under development and currently has little working functionality.
+This message will be removed when it is working.</b>

-This fork fixes issues caused by using geograpy with Python 3 (specifically in the Spyder IDE of Anaconda, bu should work with Pyhon 3 in general), and has aptly been renamed geograpy3.
-All methods work the same as in geograpy, with the exception of those that were not implemented with the syntax used in the README.
-All methods now work with the syntax decribed in the README, which has been edited lightly to reduce confusion in some examples.

 Geograpy3
 ========

-Extract place names from a URL or text, and add context to those names -- for example distinguishing between a country, region or city.
+Geograpy3 fixes issues caused by using geograpy with later versions of Python 3 (specifically in the Spyder IDE of Anaconda, but should work with Pyhon 3 in general).
+Some functionalities have remained the same as in geograpy (and geograpy2) while others have changed.
+Most noticeably is that geograpy3 no longer performs extractions from text, but relies solely on extraction from URL.
+Its core functionality is now to extract place names from a URL, and add context to those names -- for example distinguishing between a country, region or city.
+For more information on changes from geograpy, installation, usage, and syntax, please continue reading below.

 ## Install